 That said, there is one credit union on our list of the best high yield savings accounts.
 Alliant Credit union is a credit union located in Chicago that has a high-interest rate savings account, large ATM network, and reasonably large affiliation network.

 Personally, I do not have a credit union because I haven't found that that is better than an online bank.

 The best option for you will come down to your needs.

-Finally, and this might be useful at your next trivia night, but taxpayer funds have never been used to bail out a credit union. 🙂
+Lastly, and this might be useful at your next trivia night, but taxpayer funds have never been used to bail out a credit union. 🙂